cometchat/cometchat-uikit-angular/README.md

 </div>

 </br></br>
-CometChat Angular UI Kit is a collection of custom UI Components designed to build text chat and voice/video callings features in your application.
+CometChat Angular UI Kit is a collection of custom UI Components designed to build text chat and voice/video calling features in your application.

 The UI Kit is developed to keep developers in mind and aims to reduce development efforts significantly.